What is Estrogen?

 If your body fat or caloric intake drops excessively low, your body will temporarily turn off your reproductive organs.
 Your body perceives this situation as potential starvation and will conserve energy.
 It will redirect it to the most vital organs like your heart and lungs to keep you alive.
 Maintaining a healthy body weight and avoiding overly restrictive diets can help maintain healthy estrogen levels.

 High Estrogen Foods

 Plant forms of estrogen are very weak.
 They are thought to be about a thousand times weaker than your own.
-Any of the research on soy and hormone-related cancers, like breast cancer, has found that soy may have a protective effect.
-That is, high intake of soy is associated with lower incidence of breast cancer.
 Other foods high in phytoestrogens include flaxseeds, licorice root, oats, barley, sesame seeds, and yams.

 Randolph JF Jr, Kipersztok S, Ayers JW, Ansbacher R, Peegel H, Menon The effect of insulin on aromatase activity in isolated human endometrial glands and stroma.
 Am J Obstet Gynecol.
 1987 Dec;157(6):1534-9.